It was an unforgettable image: the 400-metre Ever Given cargo ship wedged diagonally across Egypt’s Suez Canal.

 Another Europe-Asia shipping route, the Russian Arctic route to the north, was heavily promoted following the Ever Given grounding.

-“The Russians are very strongly trying to develop that route as an alternative,” Mr Mercogliano says.
+“The Russians are very strongly trying to develop that route as an alternative,” Mr Mercogliano said.
 “The route is substantially shorter.
 However, it has limitations.”

-Vessels risk hitting ice and many companies are concerned about spillages and polluting the Arctic waters, he explains.
+Vessels risk hitting ice and many companies are concerned about spillages and polluting the Arctic waters, he explained.

-SCA chairman Admiral Osama Rabie told students of the Naval Postgraduate Institute this month that the Ever Given accident was a “complex incident”.
+SCA chairman Admiral Osama Rabie told students of the Naval Postgraduate Institute in 2021 that the Ever Given accident was a “complex incident”.

 Two pilots are required for vessels of more than 80,000 gross tonnage in the Suez Canal.
 They advise the ship’s captain and guide the vessel during transit, but the ultimate responsibility remains with the captain.

 “The ship’s captain doesn’t relinquish command of the vessel in the Suez Canal.
-In the Panama Canal, they do,” Mr Mercogliano says.
+In the Panama Canal, they do,” Mr Mercogliano said.

 There were allegedly arguments between the pilots and the master on the bridge on the correct course of action.

 “We know that this is probably more of a human error … the question is which human is the most directly responsible?”
-Mr Mercogliano says.
+Mr Mercogliano said.

-There are questions as to whether there should be crossing limitations amid bad weather.
+There were questions as to whether there should be crossing limitations amid bad weather.

-“It’s not just the responsibility of the captain or the shipping company, but also the responsibility of the canal’s authorities towards determining what is deemed to be safe for transit,” Mr Raja says.
+“It’s not just the responsibility of the captain or the shipping company, but also the responsibility of the canal’s authorities towards determining what is deemed to be safe for transit,” Mr Raja said.

-Marwa Maher, a media representative for the SCA, says the event was an accident and investigation results will not be made public.
+Marwa Maher, a media representative for the SCA, said the event was an accident and investigation results would not be made public.